 There is separate legislation relevant to the closure of enquiries for

 - partnerships at TMA70/S28B

 - companies at FA98/Sch18/Para 32.

-You must issue a separate closure notice in respect of each return or claim that you have enquired into.
-You should not issue a closure notice in respect of any pre-SA or pre-CTSA years, or for any year for which the enquiry window is closed.
+You must issue a separate final closure notice in respect of each return or claim that you have enquired into.
+You must also issue a separate final closure notice in respect of each return where you have issued a partial closure notice.
+You should not issue a final closure notice in respect of any pre-SA or pre-CTSA years, or for any year for which the enquiry window is closed.
 In such cases further tax is assessable only under the discovery provisions.

 The legislation that applies to individuals, partnerships or claims is similar but the legislation that applies to companies is slightly different.

-Your enquiry into a return will normally be brought formally to a conclusion by the issue of a closure notice.
-Your closure notice will be issued either
+Your enquiry into a return will normally be brought formally to a conclusion by the issue of a final closure notice.
+Your final closure notice will be issued either